Did you recently see a mystery PURPLE bird in British Columbia?

 Violet-green Swallow Range Map

 Violet-green Swallows spend winters in Mexico and Central America and are only in North America during the breeding season.
 If your house sits on land with open woodlands near a water source, it’s entirely possible to have these birds raise their young in your yard.
-The best way to attract a nesting pair is to hang up nesting boxes 9-15 feet above the ground.
+The best way to attract a nesting pair is to hang up nesting boxes 2.8-4.6 meters above the ground.

 #7.
 Black-chinned Hummingbird